OCHA-DAP/hdx-python-database/docs/main.md

 # Summary

-The HDX Python Database Library provides utilities for connecting to databases in a standardised way including through an ssh tunnel if needed.
+The HDX Python Database Library provides utilities for connecting to databases in a standard way including through an ssh tunnel if needed.
 It is built on top of SQLAlchemy and simplifies its setup.

 # Information